martintara/creepy/src/README.md

         return theta1, theta2, theta3

+# draw_straight_line makes the tip of the leg move in a straight line and print_offsets is a helper function.

     def draw_straight_line(self, start_x, start_y, start_z, end_x, end_y, end_z, steps=10):
         """
         Draw a straight line from start to end coordinates in the global frame.